Teachers Complete PLTW Professional Development Ready for the Classroom

 Bertram visited PLTW Core Training at Purdue University and spoke to the teachers who were on campus completing training courses in the PLTW Engineering program.

 “The instructional core is what truly affects student learning, and that is the student and teacher in the presence of content,” he said.
 “Unless you influence all three of those, learning doesn’t take place.
-At PLTW, we are fortunate because we get work every day with some of our nation’s best teachers, from our Master Teachers to those trained in PLTW.
+At PLTW, we are fortunate because we get to work every day with some of our nation’s best teachers, from our Master Teachers to those trained in PLTW.
 They are extraordinarily talented.”